-Access to applications, operating systems and databases is controlled through the use of usernames and passwords.
+Access to applications, operating systems and databases is controlled through the use of usernames and passwords as a preventive control.
 Access to data is restricted to user profiles but a matrix for dividing functions to ensure that they are not incompatible has not been developed.